Graceland Cemetery: Notable tombs and monuments

 Many of the cemetery's tombs are of great architectural or artistic interest, including the Getty Tomb, the Martin Ryerson Mausoleum (both designed by architect Louis Sullivan, who is also buried in the cemetery), and the Schoenhofen Pyramid Mausoleum.
 The industrialist George Pullman was buried at night, in a lead-lined coffin within an elaborately reinforced steel-and-concrete vault, to prevent his body from being exhumed and desecrated by labor activists.

 William Hulbert, the first president of the National League, has a monument in the shape of a baseball with the names of the original National League cities on it.

 Along with its other famous burials, the cemetery is notable for two statues by the renowned Chicago sculptor Lorado Taft, Eternal Silence for the Graves family plot and The Crusader that marks Victor Lawson's final resting place.

-The cemetery is also the final resting place of 31 victims of the Iroquois Theatre fire, in which more than 600 people died.